-These are just a few ideas for finding freelance writing opportunities.
+We’ve supplied a few ideas for finding freelance writing opportunities, but there are hundreds more if you do your research.
 If you love to write and have some skill at it, you won’t have trouble finding regular writing work.

 Every day, commit to taking a few actions to find writing work.
 Make it part of your morning routine.
 As your experience and reputation grows, you may find you have more work than you can handle!

 1 thought on “Freelance Writing Jobs For Beginners: Where To Find Lucrative Gigs”

 I am 20 yrs.
 Into a mentally abusive, controlling relationship.
 I am an avid reader but have no experience putting together readable material although I have been told I should pursue writing.
 I have only submitted a couple of articles years ago.
 What should I do at this point to get started in this area?
 Any suggestions are appreciated.